 - Submit for direct (i.e. non-ARR) review by a venue.
 If you are submitting to a venue that has both direct submissions and ARR submissions, see their policies for how to go from ARR reviewing to being directly reviewed.
 Note that venues may have other restrictions: for example, TACL requires a 9 month gap between submission to ARR and submission to TACL.

 These options are mutually exclusive: you cannot submit a revision and in parallel commit to a venue, for example.
-See the CFP for all of the rules on dual submissions.
+See the CFP for the rules on dual submissions.

 Step 4: Resubmit for another round of review (optional)